goavega-software/laravel-azure-servicebus-topic/README.md

 ```shell
 php artisan queue:listen azureservicebus --queue=queue-name
 ```
+### Azure Topic Support
+There is no support (yet) of automatically creating subscriptions on the Azure Topic.
+A known subscription identifier is instead used for the subscription and needs to be created manually on the service bus.
+The identifier is `6c7dd8f3e3e145a5b9782b41d741c951`

 ### Version compatiblity
 * Use version 2.x if you are on Laravel 5.5